WeTransfer/sqewer/README.md

 ## Frequently asked questions (A.K.A. _why is it done this way_)

 Please see [FAQ.md](./FAQ.md).
 This might explain some decisions behind the library in greater detail.

+## Contributing to the library

+* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
+* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
+* Fork the project.
+* Start a feature/bugfix branch.
+* Commit and push until you are happy with your contribution.
+* Make sure to add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Run your tests against a _real_ SQS queue.
+You will need your tests to have permissions to create and delete SQS queues.
+* Please try not to mess with the Rakefile, version, or history.
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

+## Copyright

+Copyright (c) 2016 WeTransfer.
+See LICENSE.txt for further details.